 Critical thinking is the ability to question what we read, hear and/or see.
 In all academic disciplines there are differences of opinion, conflicting evidence and uncertainty and a key skill in higher education is the ability to assess the evidence and arguments presented by others.
-This involves researching the topic, analysing the arguments given by different researchers in the field, and weighing up the evidence so that you can form your own understanding and conclusions about whose point of view you agree with and why.
+This module involves researching the topic, analysing the arguments given by different researchers in the field of accounting and finance, and weighing up the evidence so that you can form your own understanding and conclusions about whose point of view you agree with and why.

 Personal and Professional Skills for Management

-The module examines the personal and professional skills needed to successfully manage individuals and teams in a business context.
-The effectiveness of people in the workplace is critical to maximising performance, and an understanding of how to successfully communicate and influence workplace behaviour is, therefore, a fundamental managerial skill.
+This module in the BSc (Hons) Accounting and Finance degree programme also examines the personal and professional skills needed to successfully manage individuals and teams in the accounting and finance context of businesses.
+The effectiveness of people in the accounting and finance workplace is critical to maximising performance, and an understanding of how to successfully communicate and influence workplace behaviour.
+It is, therefore, a fundamental managerial skill for success in the accounting and finance industries.
 Managers also need to understand how teams develop and how to lead an effective team using appropriate inter-personal skills with an ability to coach and develop people in order to achieve a productive workforce.

 Modern economies could not function without organisations.
 Whether formal or informal, their efficiency and effectiveness has a major impact on innovation, employment and standards of living.
 After examining early theories of how organisations evolved, the module analyses different organisational structures in the context of their environment, and how, over time, changes in the environment can change the nature and function of organisations.
-The module concludes by considering how technological advances are forcing organisations to become less hierarchical and more flexible.
+This BSc (Hons) Accounting and finance degree programme module concludes by considering how technological advances are forcing organisations to become less hierarchical and more flexible.

 Fundamentals of Financial Accounting

-The module examines the underlying principles, concepts and techniques of collecting and recording data for the preparation of financial statements.
+This module is unique to finance and accounting and examines the underlying principles, concepts and techniques of collecting and recording data for the preparation of financial statements.
 In addition to the needs of shareholders it would be impossible for business managers to organise and manage operations without information on profitability (or loss), cash flows and a statement of financial position showing assets, liabilities and equity in the business.
 Issues of definition, measurement and interpretation of these items can fundamentally affect the presentation of statements and these issues are considered at the end of the module